Video report by ITV News Science Editor Tom Clarke

 He stressed "only certain" schools and classes within them are returning from Monday in England.

-A number of at the easing of lockdown, Professor Peter Openshaw, a member of NERVTAG (the government's new and emerging respiratory virus threats advisory group) told ITV News some are "feeling nervous" about the changes.
+A number of scientists have also voiced their concerns at the easing of lockdown, Professor Peter Openshaw, a member of NERVTAG (the government's new and emerging respiratory virus threats advisory group) told ITV News some are "feeling nervous" about the changes.

 "In some parts - particularly in the North of the country - there are still a lot of cases around in the community.